guycohen85/active-slider/README.md

 - Will not create Html tags or any other sort of Css or Js animation.

 There is one rule, slides group must have the same number of elements.
-For example: slide-images must have the same number of elements as the bullets.
+For example: slide-images must have the same number of bullets elements.

 Finaly, as a CSS master, it will be your responsibilty to add your animation or what ever you need to do with the active elements.